 We will not receive any proceeds from any sales of the shares by the selling stockholders.
-We will, however, receive up to \$6.0 million of proceeds from the sale of shares of our common stock to Fusion Capital under our common stock purchase agreement with them.
-We plan on using those proceeds for working capital and general corporate purposes.
+We will, however, receive up to 6.0 million of proceeds from the sale of shares of our common stock to Fusion Capital under our common stock purchase agreement with them.